faustocintra/vscode-longsight-light-theme/README.md

 The format is based on [Keep a Changelog](http://keepachangelog.com/en/1.0.0/) and this project adheres to [Semantic Versioning](http://semver.org/spec/v2.0.0.html).

+## [1.2.0] - [Unreleased]
+### Added
+- Initial support for SCSS and Markdown.

+### Changed
+- Improved scope mathching and colorization for supported languages.
+- Scopes were divided into sections and sorted in source file.
+This should make mantainance easier, as well as turn the code into a dependable base for other future themes.

+### Removed
+- Scopes inherited from Atom One Light Theme, related to languages not yet supported.

 ## [1.1.0] - 2018-03-21
 ### Added